awad19977/web/README.md

 - `src/app/page.jsx` protects the dashboard route, redirecting unauthenticated users to `/account/signin`.
 - `src/components/Sidebar.jsx` now binds to the signed-in user, filters navigation using feature flags, and performs logout with the auth client.
 - `src/components/Dashboard.jsx` and related tab components consume the same `DASHBOARD_TABS` metadata to stay aligned with sidebar navigation.
-- Stock management supports per-item unit conversions. `AddStockForm` now requires selecting catalogued units (e.g., boxes, crates) for both the base item and alternates, while `PurchaseStockForm` lets operators buy using any configured unit and previews the base quantity recorded.
+- Stock management supports per-item unit conversions. `AddStockForm` now requires selecting catalogued units (e.g., boxes, crates) for both the base item and alternates. `PurchaseStockForm` lets operators buy using any configured unit, automatically converts costs/quantities back to the base unit, and logs the delta to `stock_transactions`.
 - The Unit Catalog tab requires `units:view` for access; editing and deletion additionally need `units:manage`.
 Populate this catalog before adding stock so the forms can reference the shared `stock_units` entries.

 ## Testing & Type Safety